qsheltier/sactilgis/README.md

 At the moment, the requirement that the first branch has to be named “main” is hard-coded.

 This sections needs to be repeated for every branch you want to transfer into a Git repository.

+#### The `origin` section

+This section is optional and should only used if your branches are created from outside of any branches you are processing.
+A common example for that would be branches created from tags; as tags usually do not belong to a branch, sactilgis can not assign them automatically.
+Instead, the `origin` section is used to point sactilgis to where the tag is actually coming from.

+branch
+: The name of the branch the tag was copied from.

+revision
+: The revision that was tagged.

 #### The `revision-paths` section